-The Project Supervisors (ECCC-CWS for aerial component, and NCC for ground component) will notify the following: Norfolk County, Haldimand-Norfolk Health Unit, the Ontario Provincial Police and the local fire department(s), when commencing the 2022 Phragmites management project.
+The Project Team will notify the following: Norfolk County, Haldimand-Norfolk Health Unit, the Ontario Provincial Police and the local fire department(s), when commencing the 2023 Phragmites management project.
 The Project Team has prepared, and will share, an 'Implementation Plan' to ensure the correct information is communicated in the case of inquiries from local area residents.
 It is possible that these service groups will receive calls from the public for information or reporting a concern.
 It is anticipated that this project will have a low level of concern from these service groups given the history of the project and existing working relationships.